-Brown Grass in just a portion of your lawn results from one of these conditions.
+Brown Grass in just a portion of your lawn may result from one of these conditions:

 Garden Counselor ANSWER:

 It is true that evergreens tend to make the soil beneath them more acidic.
 This could contribute to your grass turning brown over a period of time.
 There are other factors to consider, but we won’t rule out this possibility.
 Extremely acidic soil would be a poor growing environment for a lawn.

 It is always a good idea to know the quality of your soil for a lawn or garden area, so you might consider getting an inexpensive pH tester to check it.
 Quick pH meters are available for about $15, or simple pH test kits for about half that amount.